-How to Watch the Hungarian Grand Prix Online
+How to Watch the Singapore Grand Prix Online

-Looking to watch the Hungarian Prix online?
+Looking to watch the Singapore Grand Prix online?
 Then allow me to show you a couple of ways you can watch, either with an existing cable subscription or completely free!

 Australian broadcaster Network Ten has the rights for ten Formula 1 races in 2017.
-Sadly, however, the Hungarian Grand Prix is not one of the races that are being shown live in Australia.
-For that reason, Australians will need to use a Virtual Private Network (VPN) to watch the race live.
+The Singapore Grand Prix will be one of the races that are being shown live in Australia.
+Watch the Grand Prix live by using a Virtual Private Network (VPN) to unblock Network Ten!

 Free on the UK’s Channel 4